buidler-labs/hashgraph-react-wallets/README.md

 }
 ```

 At this point you have configured the dApp to use [Hashpack](https://www.hashpack.app/) and [Kabila](https://www.kabila.app/wallet) wallets on Hedera Testnet chain, but there are much more configuration options.
-Please see [`Configuration` docs](/api-examples)

 ## Basic Usage